merciremi/remicodes/_posts/2020-01-28-manipulate-tempfiles.md

 ## Tempfiles' quirks

-Tempfiles are extremelly useful when handled in strictly defined contexts, like a [railway-oriented business transaction]({{site.baseurl}}/transactions-in-rails/).
+Tempfiles are extremely useful when handled in strictly defined contexts, like a [railway-oriented business transaction]({{site.baseurl}}/transactions-in-rails/).
 But the following example can create some unwanted problems.

 {% highlight ruby %}
   class FileCreator